High Court of Tanzania

 May 2019

-A preliminary objection founded on a repealed or non-existent rule is unsustainable and is dismissed with costs.
+A preliminary objection founded on a repealed rule cannot be upheld; objection dismissed with costs.

 17 May 2019